 A. Previous books on the subject were written many years ago.
 Much research has been conducted on probabilistic analysis and instrumentation failure rates, but no books—until now with this one—have covered all the latest advanced and information.

 Q. What challenge or set of challenges is the book trying to address or solve?
 What practical knowledge and applications can be gained by reading it?
 There are many ways to meet the requirements of international safety standards.
 Our book is different because it describes some of the most effective methods as well as the reasoning behind many of the requirements.

 Q. What makes this book different than other books on the subject?
 What differentiates it?

 A. Besides being far more up to date than other publications on the subject, this book breaks new ground, and explains equipment selection and the impact of operations and maintenance in practical detail.

 Blog Author Q&A Free Bonus!
-Click this link to download a free excerpt from Safety Instrumented System Design.
+Click this link to download a free 66-page excerpt from Safety Instrumented System Design.

 Q. Are there any specific sections/aspects of the book do you feel are the most compelling to highlight in the press release?